 Some widows did succeeded in remaining unmarried for significant lengths of time, raising their children, managing their lands, and eventually getting remarried to men of their own choosing, if at all.

-A/N: Next month in part 2, the lives of different types of medieval noblemen and where within the feudal pyramid the main characters of my WIP fit.
+A/N: Next month in part 2, the lives of different types of medieval noblemen and where within the feudal pyramid.